kjappelbaum/mof_vacuum_level/README.md

 This is an installable version of the code proposed by Fumanal et al. [1], building on top of work from Walsh and co-workers [2], as implemented in the [MacroDensity Python package](https://github.com/WMD-group/MacroDensity).

+## Changes

+- object-oriented API
+- some parts of the code are vectorized, just-in-time compiled or multiprocessed
+- progress bar

 ## Installation

 ```